rajbot/quarantine-guide/index.md

 | Hydrogen Peroxide (3%) | 1 minute |

 If a surface is dirty clean it with soap and water first.
-Note that bleach exipires in one year, and hydrogen peroxide expires in 6 months after opening and needs to be kept in a brown bottle because it breaks down in sunlight.
+Note that bleach expires in one year, and hydrogen peroxide expires in 6 months after opening and needs to be kept in a brown bottle because it breaks down in sunlight.

 Hydrogen Peroxide can be carefully poured into a spray bottle and used to spray outdoor surfaces without wiping them down afterwards, since it decomposes into water and oxygen.
 However, the surface should not be touched until it is dry.